sohag-mbstu-ict/Generative-AI/README.md

 •	More developer controls

-# Working precedure of Retrieval-Augmented Generation
+# Working procedure of Retrieval-Augmented Generation

 Without RAG, the LLM takes the user input and creates a response based on information it was trained on—or what it already knows.
 With RAG, an information retrieval component is introduced that utilizes the user input to first pull information from a new data source.
 The user query and the relevant information are both given to the LLM.
 The LLM uses the new knowledge and its training data to create better responses.
 The following sections provide an overview of the process.